scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 ***

 If you're using a GitHub connected project, now is a good time to test if you can push to your repo.
-You should see your new markdown file in the github environment pane:
+You should see your new markdown file in the GitHub environment pane:

 ![](https://i.imgur.com/Ms4HT1y.png)